carllosnc/one-stack/README.md

 bun run test
 ```

-This is is configured to run with the correct environment variables file.
+This commands is configured to run with the correct environment variables file.

 ---